t54-labs/AgenticRiskStandard/docs/ars-protocol/fee-track.md

 ## Automatic Collateral Handling

 When collateral is locked (via the principal track), fee settlement automatically handles it.
 There is no separate collateral settlement step.
 On `release` (pass verdict), the server unlocks collateral and returns it to the business agent.
-On `refund` (fail verdict), the server slashes collateral to a protocol treasury.
+On `refund` (fail verdict), the server slashes collateral to the requestor (the harmed party).
 This ensures collateral is always resolved alongside the fee, preventing orphaned deposits.

 ## Ordering Constraints